justin-m-lacy/ctf-main/packages/server/README.md

 #### View Image Contents

-`docker run -it --name temp-container ctf-build sh`
+`docker run --rm -it --name temp-container ctf-build sh`

 In the container terminal use `exit` to exit.

+--rm automatically removes the container on exit.
+If omitted,

-Run `docker rm temp-container` to remove the container holding the docker image.
+run `docker rm temp-container` to remove the container hosting the docker image.

 #### Run Image locally: